marcusgeorgievski/pocketbase-notes/README.md

 # Pocketbase Notes

-> Next.js app using Next13 features and pocketbase db
+> Next.js app using Next.js 13 features and PocketBase as the db

 ## Setup